kadirahq/meteor-login-state/README.md

 # Login State

-Share Login State between the Sub Domains for Meteor Apps
+Share Login State between the Sub Domains for Meteor Apps (Support for static apps too)

-## How-To:
+## Getting Started

+This meteor package use for sharing login state information between apps hosted in different sub-domains.
+All apps are not necessory to be meteor apps.
+One app must be a meteor app and its login state information easialy can be share across multiple sub-domains with this.

 ### On Meteor App